jupyterhub/zero-to-jupyterhub-k8s/CONTRIBUTING.md

 only rebuild images if their dependent files in their respective directories or `chartpress.yaml` itself has changed.

-1. Ensure the latest git tags are available locally, as `chartpress` use them.
+1. Ensure the latest git tags are available locally, as `chartpress` uses them.

    ```shell
    git fetch origin --tags
    ```

 1. Use [`chartpress`](https://github.com/jupyterhub/chartpress) to rebuild
-   images that needs to be rebuilt and update the chart's [values.yaml](jupyterhub/values.yaml) file with the appropriate image tags.
+   images that need to be rebuilt and update the chart's [values.yaml](jupyterhub/values.yaml) file with the appropriate image tags.

    ```shell